i-love-flamingo/flamingo/framework/systemendpoint/Readme.md

 This package provides a second endpoint intended for internal use.

-You can register simple `http.Handler` to a desired route via dingo map binding:
+You can register simple `http.Handler` to a desired route via Dingo map binding:

 ```go
 injector.BindMap((*domain.Handler)(nil), "/my/route").To(&myHandler{})